MG40/CloudseedersDevOpsWorkshop/README.md

 ### Prerequisites

-Pls install Docker to work along the Demo.
+Pls install Docker to work along the the Demo.

 ### Installing Docker